maxmahlke/classy/docs/spectra.rst

 ``classy`` makes it easy to select a set of spectra based on properties of either the spectra (e.g. wavelength range, feature presence) or the targets (e.g. taxonomic class, family membership).
-After :ref:`adding spectra to the classy database<adding_spectra>`, you can select the spectra of interest by specifying any combination of desired properties and values.
+After :ref:`adding spectra to the classy database<adding_spectra>`, you can select spectra by specifying any combination of desired properties and values.
 You can do this on the command line using the ``spectra`` command and in a ``python`` script using the ``Spectra`` class.